 We use tooth-coloured fillings as they are the best option cosmetically and because they are the most conservative way to replace what you have lost.
 We specialise in micro-dentistry which means that we remove the minimum amount of dental tissue when we prepare your tooth.
 We then bond tooth coloured composite fillings directly to your tooth surface.

 Our goal is always to be as least invasive as possible so you can keep your natural teeth for as long as possible.

-White fillings are made from tooth-coloured resin, a mixture of plastic and glass that can be blended to match the natural shade of your teeth.
-We use the composite resin to restore cracked or chipped teeth and small cavities, as well as restoring teeth that have had root canal treatment.
+White fillings are made from tooth-coloured composite resin which matches the natural shade of your teeth.
+We use this composite resin to restore small cracked or chipped teeth and small cavities,

 What does having a white filling involve?

-We first take x-rays and scans to see how much of the tooth we will need to restore with the filling.
-We then numb the area with a local anaesthetic and the decayed part of the tooth is removed.
+We first take x-rays and scans to see how much of your tooth we will need to restore.
+Then we numb the area with local anaesthetic and remove only the decayed part of the tooth.

-The colour matched shade of composite is then applied in layers and moulded to match the shape of the tooth.
-The resin is hardened with a special bright light and it is then polished to look like a natural part of the tooth.
+We then apply the colour matched shade of composite in layers and mould it to match the shape of your tooth.
+Finally, we harden the composite with a special bright light and polish it to look like a natural part of your tooth.